-Adult basic education, English language, GED and college preparation programs are not able to serve the majority of undereducated adults who want to improve their skills and opportunities.
-Also, among program participants the demands of work or family life can interrupt their participation in classes and tutorials, so their progress toward their goals is often fragmented and frustrated.
+Adult basic education programs are not able to serve the majority of adults who aim to improve their skills and opportunities.
+The demands of work or family life often interrupt adults’ participation in courses, so their progress towards achieving their goals is often fragmented.

-The Longitudinal Study of Adult Learning found that adult learners move in and out of programs as they are able, frequently studying on their own when they can’t attend classes.
-Whether or not they participate in an adult education class, many people study on their own to improve their basic skills or prepare for the GED tests.
-However, those who do not enroll in programs may have a learning goal but don’t know the steps to reach it or have the support to persist.
+The Longitudinal Study of Adult Learning found that adult learners move in and out of programs, frequently studying on their own when they can’t attend classes.
+Whether or not they participate in an adult education class, many people study on their own to improve their basic skills.
+However, those who do not enroll in programs may lack the support to achieve their goals.

 * US Department of Commerce (2002) A Nation Online: How Americans are expanding their use of the internet.
 Washington, DC: National Telecommunications and Information Administration